-Capital expenditures were \$19.4 million, \$13.8 million, and \$9.5 million in 2010, 2009, and 2008, respectively.
-In 2011, the Company expects to spend approximately \$15 million on capital expenditures to purchase tooling for new product introductions and to upgrade and modernize manufacturing equipment and information technology infrastructure.
+Capital expenditures were \$22.1 million, \$19.4 million, and \$13.8 million in 2011, 2010, and 2009, respectively.
+In 2012, the Company expects to spend \$20 million on capital expenditures to purchase tooling and fixtures for new product introductions, to increase production capacity, and to upgrade and modernize manufacturing equipment.
 The Company finances, and intends to continue to finance, all of these activities with funds provided by operations and current cash and short-term investments.

 During the past several years, the Board of Directors authorized the Company to repurchase shares of its common stock.
+In 2011, the Company repurchased approximately 133,400 shares of its common stock under a 10b5-1 program, representing 0.7% of the then outstanding shares, in the open market at an average price of \$14.94 per share.
 In 2010, the Company repurchased approximately 412,000 shares of its common stock under a 10b5-1 program, representing 2.1% of the then outstanding shares, in the open market at an average price of \$13.83 per share.
 In 2009, the Company repurchased approximately 2,400 shares of its common stock under a 10b5-1 program, representing 0.01% of the then outstanding shares, in the open market at an average price of \$6.03 per share.
-In 2008, the Company repurchased 1,535,000 shares of its common stock, representing 7.5% of the then outstanding shares, in the open market at an average price of \$6.57 per share.
 All of these purchases were made with cash held by the Company and no debt was incurred.

-At December 31, 2010, \$10.0 million remained authorized for share repurchases.
+At December 31, 2011, \$8.0 million remained authorized for share repurchases.

-The Company paid dividends totaling \$6.3 million and \$5.8 million in 2010 and 2009, respectively.
-There were no dividends paid in 2008.
+The Company paid dividends totaling \$8.2 million, \$6.3 million and \$5.8 million in 2011, 2010 and 2009, respectively.

-On February 15, 2011, the Company declared a dividend of 5.0¢ per share to shareholders of record on March 11, 2011.
+On February 14, 2012, the Company's Board of Directors authorized a dividend of 21.2¢ per share to shareholders of record on March 23, 2012.
 The payment of future dividends depends on many factors, including internal estimates of future performance, then-current cash and short-term investments, and the Company's need for funds.